 The committee provides a forum to bring all ongoing SDG initiatives under one umbrella, which is a real opportunity to connect what we heard from people to political decision-makers.
 Together with the government, civil society and the private sector, we aim for our work to feed into a national multi-stakeholder consultation process that reflects the priorities and perspectives of those left farthest behind.

 As a result of our consultation process with youth, corruption, gender discrimination and child rights will be highlighted in our deliberations with the government and will inform our work planning for 2018.

 Things may shift in Lebanon’s current political environment.
-But the country has weathered many a political storm – and it is not easily shipwrecked.
+But the country has weathered many political storms – and it is not easily shipwrecked.
 We are hopeful that the work that has been done will lead to tangible results for the people of the country, and leave no one behind.

 Do you have experience utilizing key findings from youth engagement activities and elevating them to the national level?
 What have you learned?

 - Natural Language Processing to align national plans in Serbia with Global Goals

 - Innovation scaling: It’s not replication.
 It’s seeing in 3D